zukomgwili/zukomgwili.github.io/_work_history/4_spar.md

 ### Description

-Programmer SPAR (Pty) Ltd September 2010 – February 2012
-Projects:
+My tenure at the company gave me my initial exposure to ideas around SOA (Service Oriented Architecture).
+SOA was the buzzword of the day during those years and numerous software vendors offered tools for building SOA software systems.
-● Promotions (2010-2012) – A system that allows seamless integration of various business processes in order to streamline the in-store promotions operation for a leading food retailer.
+We used a suite of tools from IBM to build a system that would allow the seamless integration of various business processes in order to streamline the rollout of in-store promotions.
+I created several workflows that would extract data from message queues, perform various transformations and cleanup of the data and then load it into the company's promotions system.

-○ Technologies Used
+## Tech Stack

+- ### Programing Languages
+  - Java

+- ### Tools
-■ IBM WebSphere Message Broker, IBM WebSphere MQ, Java ○ Contribution
+  - IBM WebSphere Message Broker
-■ I created several workflows that would extract data from IBM WebSphere MQ queues, transform and load it into the company’s promotions system.
+  - IBM WebSphere MQ